 Rides generally last from 45 minutes to over an hour, depending on the itinerary.
 Routes may vary due to weather conditions.
 Flights are fully narrated and are usually videotaped (you have the option of purchasing the tape after the tour is completed).
-Of course, you’ll want to bring a camera and high-speed film (ASA/ISO 400 or 800) to further capture your experience.
+Of course, you’ll want to bring a camera to further capture your experience.

 Need To Know

 Federal Aviation Administration has imposed strict guidelines regarding helicopter seating assignments.
 The aircraft must be balanced by weight (and sometimes by height), and you will be asked to provide your weight when you place your reservation.
 Even if you don’t get a “window seat,” rest assured that visibility from any seat is excellent.
 There are no obstructions to block your views.
 However, if you want a helicopter excursion all to yourself, most companies offer charter flights.